Note: This page was updated August 6, 2018, to reflect a new opportunity to comment.

-The proposed rescinding of the 2015 Clean Water Rule would severely limit what waters are protected under the Clean Water Rule.
-It would put drinking water supplies for millions of Americans at risk.
+The proposed repeal of the 2015 Clean Water Rule would leave unclear which waters are protected under the Clean Water Act, potentially leading to less coverage and putting drinking water supplies for millions of Americans at risk.
 Clean water protections could be even more severely damaged if the Trump Administration were to reduce Clean Water Act coverage from the scope of coverage that existed prior to the Clean Water Rule.

 Small and rural communities, who rely on private wells or whose water systems lack the resources to deal with polluted sources, may be hit the hardest by the roll back.